Score-based Greedy Search for Structure Identification of Partially Observed Linear Causal Models: Additional Definitions, Implementation Details, Runtime Analysis, and Examples

-\begin{definition}[Detailed Definition of $H(\graph)$.]
-Let $\mathcal{G}$ be the DAG structure of a Partially Observed Linear Causal Model with $m$ latent variables and $n$ observed variables (as in \cref{definition:polcm}).
+\begin{definition}[{Definition of Equality Constraints, Inequality Constraints, and $H(\graph)$.}] Let $\mathcal{G}$ be the DAG structure of a Partially Observed Linear Causal Model with $m$ latent variables and $n$ observed variables (as in \cref{definition:polcm}).
 The entries of the observed covariance matrix $\Sigma_{\mathbf{X}}$ are polynomial functions of model parameters $\theta = (F^T,\Omega_{\epsilon})$, where $F^T$ is the edge coefficient matrix and $\Omega_{\epsilon}$ is the diagonal noise variance matrix.
 This induces a parametric map under $\mathcal{G}$:

+from parameters to observed covariance matrix, defining the system of equations: {Each equality constraint is just a polynomial equality equation consists of entries of $\Sigma_{\set{X}}$ and $\theta$, and each inequality constraint is just a polynomial inequality equation consists of entries of $\Sigma_{\set{X}}$ and $\theta$.
+As our objective is to find information from $\Sigma_{\set{X}}$ to infer the causal structure, we should focus on those equality equations that consists of only entries of $\Sigma_{\set{X}}$, which can be achieved as follows. }